-This policy forms part of the School Improvement Plan and links to other policies such as ICT, child protection, behaviour and anti-bullying.
+This policy forms part of the School Improvement Plan and links to other policies such as Computing, Child Protection, Behaviour and Anti-bullying.
 It has been created with advice taken from a number of local authorities (West Sussex, Brighton and Hove, Kent and Sheffield) and also government guidance.

-The e-safety coordinator is Mrs. Vicki Smith and they work closely with other members of staff responsible for child protection.
+The role of E-safety Co-ordinator is part of the Computing Co-Ordinator role, working closely with other members of staff responsible for Child Protection.
 This policy has been agreed by the senior leadership team and approved by the governors.
 This policy will be reviewed annually as part of the safeguarding review.